Is your Windows 10 not recognizing your iPhone when you connect it? Are you unable to view iPhone content on your laptop or PC?

 Solution 1 – Reinstall iTunes

 If you are facing the error even when the iTunes version is of the latest variety, try reinstalling it.
 This solution has worked for others in the past, and it may do the trick for you as well.
-Since it hardly takes any time to reinstall iTunes, there’s no reason to bypass this solution.
+Since it hardly takes any time to reinstall iTunes, it’s a potential solution that’s worth a try.

 - Type control panel in the Start Search box, and click Control Panel in the results